Eagle Premier: Design

 In 1982 American Motors and Renault, a major shareholder in AMC since 1979, began work on a new downsized full-size front-drive passenger car, code-named X-58, for introduction in late 1986.
 A companion two-door coupe, code named "X-59", was to debut for the 1988 model year.
 These two body styles were to be the first full-size cars sold by AMC since the 1978 AMC Matador to re-position the automaker with a broader product offering in the marketplace.
 The strategy was to expand AMC's reliance on sub-compact cars (which were the Alliance and Encore) as demand was increasing for larger, "family-size" cars such as the Chevrolet Celebrity and the new Ford Taurus.

 Rather than engineer a completely new chassis for the Premier, the then-new Renault 25's monocoque underpinnings were used as a basis and adapted for the new product.
 Using the Renault 25 chassis the suspension was derived from the Renault Medallion (Renault 21).
-The suspension featured a four-wheel independent system with MacPherson struts at the front wheels and two torsion bars at each rear wheel, with stabilizer bars in both front and rear.
+The suspension consists of a four-wheel fully independent system with MacPherson struts at the front wheels with a stabilizer bar while the rear wheels feature forward-angled gas-filled shock absorbers and the suspension setup has four torsion bars mounted across the car with two acting as springs and two as sway bars.